I had this uncomfortable realization recently that managing my anxiety is never done.

 I know caffeine causes anxiety, yet I drink 3 or 4 cups of coffee a day.
 I’ve quit before and know I can quit again.
 The question is, when will I stop going back to it, convinced I’ll be able to stop at just one cup?

-By the way, if your’e thinking about incorporating supplements into your diet, keep in mind that it’s recommended you check with your physician first.
+By the way, if you’re thinking about incorporating supplements into your diet, keep in mind that it’s recommended you check with your physician first.
+I’ve had some negative reactions to supplements before, reminding me that a recommended dosage on an over-the-counter bottle of vitamins doesn’t necessarily mean it’s the right dosage for me.

 6) Do yoga